Sbrunoberenguel/Sbrunoberenguel/README.md

 and Orcid
 [<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b9/ORCID_-_SuperTinyIcons.svg/640px-ORCID_-_SuperTinyIcons.svg.png" width="25">](https://orcid.org/my-orcid?orcid=0000-0003-2674-4844)

-If you want to contact me directly, my email address is: berenguel@unizar.es

 I do hope this page helps someone to get to my work (and of course, that my work is useful for many many people).
 And also, to add some "color", here is one of the results of my research with non-central panoramas.
 Enjoy it hehe.